 FAT is the file system used by DOS operating systems (DOS and Windows 95, as well as Windows NT and OS/2, which support it).

 |Windows 95||FAT16 - FAT32 (for version OSR2)|

 |Linux||Linux Ext2, Linux Ext3|

 Clusters are the smallest unit of storage in a FAT file system.
-A cluster actually represents a fixed number of disk sectors.
+A cluster represents a fixed number of disk sectors.

 The FAT (File Allocation Table) is the heart of the file system.
 It is located in sector 2 of cylinder 0, head 1 (and is duplicated in another sector as a precaution in the event of an accident).
-This table records the numbers of the clusters that are used and where the files are located in the clusters.
+This table records the numbers of the used and where the files are located in the clusters.